 In addition to cooler weather and all things pumpkin, fall means television premieres of many favorite shows.
 Instead of sitting down and watching hours of TV, make a date with the gym.
 During your favorite shows, walk or run on the treadmill or strength train with dumbbells or resistance bands while you watch.
 During commercials, do push-ups and sit-ups.

 During the summer, you need more water than usual because of the heat, so it’s easy to chug it down.
 It also fills you up between meals.
 Drinking more water can help you lose weight, so make sure you stick with this diet tip into the fall and all year long.

 Get up and get moving

 This past summer, I got into a great routine of running in the early morning to avoid the hottest temperatures of the day.
 I knew if I didn’t run before the hot weather hit, I’d need to take my workout inside to the treadmill, which forced me to get up and get moving.

-Plus, when I exercise in the morning, not only do I burn calories, but I also set myself up to make better choices all day long, so I plan to continue this routine into the fall.
+Plus, when I exercise in the morning, not only do I burn calories, but I also set myself up to make better choices all day long, so I plan to continue my summer diet tips into the fall.

 “9 Summer Diet Tips to Stick to in the Fall”, Written for Vertex Fitness Personal Training Studio by Ashvini Mashru, RD